-The Monitoring Team recommends that PPB improve its documentation of how performance reviews are used to address officer conduct, ensure that force audit findings inform supervisory practices, and evaluate whether current force thresholds effectively identify patterns warranting intervention.
+The Monitoring Team recommends that PPB improve its documentation of how performance reviews are used to address officer conduct, ensure that force audit findings inform supervisory practices, and employ any appropriate measures to help minimize the chance that the technological issue preventing the addition of data to the EIS during the Review Period might reoccur.
 Doing so will further support the overarching themes across all three paragraphs in this section, which include enhancing accountability, ensuring that EIS triggers lead to meaningful reviews and interventions, and using audit data to steer and refine supervisory decision-making.